orchidsoftware/orchid.software/docs/en/docs/controllers.md

 @stop
 ```

-The created controller must be declared in the route file, for example, in `routes/platform`,
-so that common rules apply to it, such as authorization.
+To make the controller accessible through the Orchid interface, you need to declare a route for it in the route file (e.g. `routes/platform`).
+This will ensure that common rules such as authorization apply to the controller.

+Here is an example of how to declare a route for the `OrchidController`:

 ```php
 Route::get('custom', [\App\Http\Controllers\OrchidController::class, 'index']);
 ```

+You can now access your custom controller by visiting the custom route in your Orchid app.